Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Introduction

-\subsection{London Transport-network Data}
+\subsection{London transport-network data}

-We are interested in estimation of the causal effect of London Cycling Superhighways on extreme traffic congestion based on a data set collected over the period 2007-2014.
-In this study, 75 treated zones and 375 control zones were considered along the 40 km long main corridors radiating from central London to outer London.
+The current study is motivated by the problem of estimation of the causal effect of London Cycle Superhighways on extreme traffic congestion based on a data set over the period 2007-2014.
+The data consists of 75 treated zones and 375 control zones which were selected through stratified random sampling along the 40 km long main corridors radiating from central London to outer London.
 In observational data, the effect of CS is confounded due to various factors related to traffic dynamics, road characteristics, and socio-demographic conditions.
-Traffic data on both the major and minor road network are routinely collected by the UK Government’s Department for Transport.
-Also, additional information on traffic flow and speed are collected from the London Atmospheric Emissions Inventory (LAEI).
-It is observed that traffic congestion is associated with bus-stop density and road network density.
-An association between traffic congestion and socio-demographic characteristics, such as employment and land-use patterns, has also been indicated in previous studies \citep{Land1, Land2, Employ}.
-See \citet{Li_2017} for the detailed data description.
-To incorporate these effects, we obtained relevant data on population and employment density, as well as the information of land-use patterns from the Office for National Statistics.
+Traffic data on both the major and minor road network are routinely collected by the Department for Transport, Government of the UK.
+Additional data on traffic flow and speed are collected from the London Atmospheric Emissions Inventory.
+It has been observed that traffic congestion is associated with bus-stop density and road network density \citep{Bus}.
+An association between traffic congestion and socio-demographic characteristics, such as employment and land-use patterns, has also been indicated in previous studies \citep{Land1, Employ, Land2, Bhuyan2021}.
+A detailed description of the above data sets can be found in \citet{Li_2017}.
+To incorporate these socio-demographic effects, we obtained relevant data on population and employment density, as well as the information of land-use patterns from the Office for National Statistics.
 The data that are available from the aforementioned sources and the rationale to construct the response and covariates are described in Section \ref{Application}.